Professor Warns Cancer Deaths Due to COVID Disruption Will Be Greater Than Deaths From Coronavirus

-Many people are avoiding hospitals, partly due to fear of coronavirus and partly due to the NHS implying that people should stay away so as not to burden doctors and nurses.
+Scores of videos of health workers performing the dances have flooded Tik-Tok and other social media platforms in recent weeks despite Brits being told by the government that the COVID-19 outbreak would overwhelm NHS hospitals.

-This means that routine cancer screenings have all but stopped and there will be a massive backlog once normality resumes.
+While many have defended the videos as a way for stressed out nurses and doctors to let off steam, others have called them tasteless due to the fact that many cancer patients are currently unable to access treatment.

-“The cessation and delay of cancer care will cause considerable avoidable suffering,” said Sullivan.
-“Cancer screening services have stopped, which means we will miss our chance to catch many cancers when they are treatable and curable, such as cervical, bowel and breast.”
+As we highlighted earlier, Professor Richard Sullivan warns that excess cancer deaths will exceed total coronavirus deaths over the next five years because, “Cancer screening services have stopped, which means we will miss our chance to catch many cancers when they are treatable and curable, such as cervical, bowel and breast.”

-People didn’t suddenly stop getting cancer when the coronavirus outbreak started, but now they are not getting treatment.
+People are not visiting hospitals for treatment of a number of serious conditions because they are fearful of coronavirus and health authorities are recommending people only visit if their condition is dire.

-One wonders what the point is in allowing such disruption in the name of saving lives, only to lose more lives to cancer in the long run.
+This advice was given in expectation of COVID-19 overwhelming staff, but acute care hospital beds in the UK are four times emptier than normal and some of the overspill hospitals built to handle extra coronavirus patients are barely being used.

 SUBSCRIBE on YouTube: